Boy George: Solo career: 1990s

 In 1989, Boy George formed his own record label, More Protein, and began recording under the name Jesus Loves You, writing under the pseudonym Angela Dust, a word play on angel dust.
-He released several underground hits in the early 1990s; "After the Love", "Generations of Love" and "Bow Down Mister", the last giving him a UK Top 30 hit in 1991.
+He released several underground hits in the early 1990s: "After the Love", "Generations of Love" and "Bow Down Mister", the last giving him a UK Top 30 hit in 1991.
 Inspired by his involvement in the Hare Krishna movement (ISKCON), Boy George had written the song during a trip to India.
 Another single, "One on One", featured a remix by Massive Attack.
 From March 1990 to April 1991, Boy George presented a weekly chat and music show on the Power Station satellite channel called Blue Radio.
-In 1992, Boy George had a hit with the Pet Shop Boys produced song "The Crying Game", from the soundtrack for the film of the same name.
+In 1992, Boy George had a hit with the Pet Shop Boys-produced song "The Crying Game", from the soundtrack for the film The Crying Game.
 The song reached number 22 in the UK Singles Chart, and number 15 on the US Billboard Hot 100.
 Larry Flick from Billboard complimented Boy George's "genius reading" of the song.
 Dave Sholin from the Gavin Report commented, "It's been said again and again that all any performer needs is the right material to have a hit.
 Boy George is just the right singer to resurrect this song".

-He has also enjoyed a second career as a notable music DJ.
+Boy George has also enjoyed a second career as a notable music DJ.
 His first gig as a DJ was at Phillip Sallon's new nightclub, Planets, located in London's Piccadilly.
-In the 1990s he came to the attention of rave/house promoters Fantazia who asked him to mix 1 of the discs on the 2 volume in their new compilation series Fantazia The House Collection 2.
+In the 1990s he came to the attention of rave/house promoters Fantazia who asked him to mix one of the discs on the two volumes in their new compilation series Fantazia The House Collection 2.
 This compilation was a success in the UK, going gold.
 The album was also sold to Sony for European-wide release.
 London nightclub Ministry of Sound hired him to compile one of their first CDs, which sold 100,000 copies.
 He then completed some compilations for them, four of them being the Annual I to IV.
-In 1993, Boy George was featured on the P.M.
-Dawn single "More Than Likely" which became a moderate hit in the UK and the US.

-Boy George released the rock-driven album Cheapness and Beauty in 1995.
+George released the rock-driven album Cheapness and Beauty in 1995.
 The single "Same Thing in Reverse" became a minor US hit.
-The Unrecoupable One Man Bandit – Volume One was the next album release, first being sold on the internet only then distributed by independent labels.
-Another project from the time was a new group that would include Boy George and two long-time musicians, John Themis and Ritchie Stevens.
-Initially named 'Shallow', it was later renamed 'Dubversive'.
-The project took place in 1997 and was to include trip-hop, dub and reggae.
-The project was not picked up by any major labels but some of the songs were later included on the 2002 Culture Club Box Set.
+The Unrecoupable One Man Bandit – Volume One was the next album release, first being sold on the internet only, then distributed by independent labels.